 I never get sick.
-People can be dropping like flies about me with all manner of infections and viruses but their germs are never able to penetrate the cloak of super-immunity that surrounds me.
+People can be dropping like flies about me with all manner of infections and viruses but their germs are never able to penetrate the cloak of super-immunity that seems to surround me.
 And yet on 22 September 2016, at age fifty-six I was diagnosed with multiple sclerosis.

 It began with a vague weakness in my right leg accompanied by a corresponding tightness of the gluteal muscle in my left buttock.
-Nothing major, but as the years passed my symptoms deteriorated and inter-mingled with the nightmare of menopause.
+As the years passed my symptoms deteriorated and became inter-mingled with the nightmare of menopause.
 What started as little more than a weird sensation escalated into a perplexing and disabling condition that took four years to be diagnosed.

 Everyone’s auto-immune story is unique, and this my story of how my own shame, guilt and fear caused me to embark on an eventful journey that I believe, led me to develop MS…